Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Null coalescence extension](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/NullCoalescenceExtension.png "[Null coalescence extension]")

-This extension is used to specify one or more fallback attributes to be mapped if the first attribute is not available.
-At least one source attribute must be selected in the *x0* drop-down list and one fallback attribute in the *x1* drop-down list.
-If the value of the source attribute in the *x0* drop-down list is empty, the value of the source attribute in the *x1* drop-down list is applied and so on.
+This extension is used to map an attribute with one or more fallback attributes if the first attribute is not available.
+At least one source attribute must be selected in the *x0* attribute and one fallback attribute in the *x1* attribute.
+If the value of the source attribute in the *x0* attribute is empty, the value of the source attribute in the *x1* attribute is applied, if this value is empty, the calue in the *x2* attribute is applied and so on.
 Up to four source attributes can be selected in the drop-down lists.
 Note that a blank space is also considered as an input.

 ### Possible data type mappings